TslaFinance/tsla.finance/README.md

 ## Pool v3

 200,000 token Reversed.
 The radio of the farms will be choosen carefully to attract a broad and vision-aligned community to steward the future of the protocol and token.
 This is determined and governed by TSLA holders.

+## Rebase

+Automatically start when the total token output reaches 97%, or mandatory start at the end of the fourth week.
+At that time, the number of tokens held by each person will be increased or decreased in proportion to the extent of exchange rate fluctuations in the past 24 hours.

+TSLA Contract Address：
+Pool v1 Contract Address：
+Pool v2 Contract Address：

+TSLA webpage：
+Mine liquidity here: